inventables/x-carve-instructions/upgrade/step5/index.md

 <img src="jpfs_DSC3574.jpg">

-Insert two t-slot insertion nuts into either side of your z-axis makerslide
+Insert two t-slot insertion nuts into either side of your z-axis makerslide.

 <img src="jpfs_DSC3577.jpg">

 Roughly space the two t-slot nuts, and use the holes in the sides of the arm brackets to align them accurately.
+You can use the long end of a hex key to move them around.
 The bottom of the arm brackets should be flush with the bottom of the x-axis carriage.
+You may have to pivot the brackets around the v-wheels to get them to fit.

 <img src="jpfs_DSC3582.jpg">